laravel/tinker/.github/SECURITY.md

----
+# Security Policy

-name: "🔒 Security Vulnerabilities"
+**PLEASE DON'T DISCLOSE SECURITY-RELATED ISSUES PUBLICLY, [SEE BELOW](#reporting-a-vulnerability).**

-about: 'For reporting security-related issues, see: https://github.com/laravel/laravel#security-vulnerabilities'
+## Supported Versions

----
+Only the latest major version receives security fixes.

-PLEASE DON'T DISCLOSE SECURITY-RELATED ISSUES PUBLICLY, SEE BELOW.
+## Reporting a Vulnerability

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via taylor@laravel.com.
+If you discover a security vulnerability within Laravel, please send an email to Taylor Otwell at taylor@laravel.com.
 All security vulnerabilities will be promptly addressed.

-Public PGP Key:
+### Public PGP Key

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----